Redmine Security Test Results

 - It appears that you are running Redmine

-3.1.7which is an old release that has not been updated for about 2 years.
+3.1.7which is an old release that has not been updated for over 2 years.

 - Access to your Redmine is not encrypted.

 - All security relevant headers are configured properly.

 - We strongly recommend you update your Redmine to the latest version.

 - You should also set up TLS/SSL and disable unencrypted HTTP access.

 Get Free Redmine Security Monitoring:

 Remote Code Execution (RCE)An RCE vulnerability allows attackers to run arbitrary code on your server.
 In consequence, this enables them to bypass all Redmine roles and permissions.
 They may read, change and delete all data stored in the Redmine database.
 Depending on the server configuration, they may even take over the entire server and do things like delete all backups or send out SPAM messages in your or your company's name.